Samuel-Horner/AssemblyInterpreterV2/README.md

 # AssemblyInterpreterV2
-A simple assembler written for AQA's assembly language.
+A simple interpreterwritten for AQA's assembly language.
 See [here](./instructionSet.txt) for the instruction set
 ### Usage
 Simply create an file containing the instructions, then run this script and enter the file name when prompted.
 Press enter to step through the program.